samumantha/CSC_GIS_presentations/events/Weekly_session_CSC_research_services.md

 * e-mail to servicedesk@csc.fi
 * in CSC user support session in Zoom every Wednesday at 14.00.

+-> Short talk "How to write a support request" on 31.01.24

 Follow our [training calendar](https://www.csc.fi/training#training-calendar) for service specific trainings.